What is necrotising fasciitis?

 Necrotising fasciitis is a very serious bacterial infection of the soft tissue and fascia (a sheath of tissue covering the muscle).
 The bacteria multiply and release toxins and enzymes that result in thrombosis (clotting) in the blood vessels.
 The result is destruction of the soft tissues and fascia.

-There are three main types of necrotising fasciitis:
+The main types of necrotising fasciitis are:

 - Type I (polymicrobial i.e. more than one bacteria involved)

-- Type III (gas gangrene)
+- Type III (gas gangrene, eg due to clostridium)

 How do you get necrotising fasciitis?